 If you’re looking for something more recreational, your group could rent e-bikes and ride the Legacy Trail toward Venice and get lunch at your favorite restaurant.

 E-bikes are a great way to include people in fun activities like this if they are concerned about being “in shape” enough to handle a longer bike ride.

 When you have more time to spend and enjoy each other’s company, you could head out on a day trip together for Valentine’s Day.
 For example, from Sarasota, you could head up to Tampa and give Top Golf a try.
-(Members of your group who don’t golf could still enjoy the fun of watching you play for an hour or two!)
+(Members of your group who don’t golf could still delight in watching you play for an hour or two!)

 After that, you could stop into the Tampa Electric Manatee Viewing Area in Apollo Beach.
 In the winter, you can see hundreds of manatees from platforms over the water and learn about them through the Big Bend Power Plant exhibits.

-On the way back to Sarasota, you could enjoy a picnic while watching the sunset on the beach on Anna Maria Island or stroll through shops at St. Armand’s Square.
+On the way back to Sarasota, you could take joy in a picnic while watching the sunset on the beach on Anna Maria Island or stroll through shops at St. Armand’s Square.

 When you take some time to plan, you’ll find that the ideas are endless.
 And a day with friends is priceless!